 Nonsteroidal anti-inflammatory drugs, or NSAIDs (pronounced en-saids), are the most prescribed medications for treating conditions such as arthritis.
-Most people are familiar with over-the-counter, nonprescription NSAIDs, such as aspirin and ibuprofen.
+Most people are familiar with over-the-counter, nonprescription NSAIDs, such as aspirin, ibuprofen, and naproxen.

 NSAIDs are more than just pain relievers.
 They also help reduce inflammation and lower fevers.
 They prevent blood from clotting, which is good in some cases but not so beneficial in others.

 For example, because they reduce clotting action, some NSAIDS, especially aspirin, may have a protective effect against heart disease.
 However, you may bruise more easily.
-NSAIDs can increase the risk of developing nausea, an upset stomach, or an ulcer.
+NSAIDs can increase the risk of developing nausea, or a stomach ulcer.
 They also may interfere with kidney function.

 How They Work

 NSAIDs work by preventing an enzyme (a protein that triggers changes in the body) from doing its job.
 The enzyme is called cyclooxygenase, or COX, and it has two forms:

 - COX-1 protects the stomach lining from harsh acids and digestive chemicals.
 It also helps maintain kidney function.

 - COX-2 is produced when joints are injured or inflamed.